-- That are of significance to companies, organisations or public bodies where they are members of the governing body or are in a position of leadership.
+- That are of significance to companies, organisations or public bodies that they or a close associate own either wholly or in part, or where they or a close associate are members of the governing body or are in a position of leadership.

 - When there are any other special circumstances that may make it more difficult to be confident of the employee's impartiality.